sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Split By Multiple Expressions
 ----------------------------------------

-Below is a sample workflow which contains ``Split By Multiple Expressions`` processor in Fire Insights.
+Below is a sample workflow which contains ``Split By Multiple Expressions`` processor in Sparkflows.
 It demonstrates the usage of ``Split By Multiple Expressions`` node to split incoming datasets into multiple datasets based on different expressions.
 An output dataset is created for each expression.

 It does the following processing of data: